xn8spicer/rLab/IntroducingRsupplement.md

 rm(fpe)
 load(file="fpe.Rdata")
 ```
 For the exercise on page 13, you can use RStudio to create a text file.
 Be sure to hit <return> in the last line of data.
+There is also a little editor accessible with the `fix` function.

 ### Section 3.4